Free gifts may be the most memorable.

 Best gift is giving a handmade item to someone who appreciates it

-Finally, the angel in the header and below is the first gift I sent out to a blog subscriber.
+Finally, the angel (header and in the very last photo below) is the first gift I sent out to a blog subscriber.

 What gifts do you remember?
 The birth of a little one in the family?
 Better health after a long struggle with a dreaded disease?
 Memorabilia passed along through generations?
 A holiday spent with family?